From Sega Retro

 Tempo is a 1995 action platforming game developed for the Sega 32X by Sega and Red Entertainment Corporation.
 It was the first game in Red's Tempo series, and was followed by Tempo Jr. and Super Tempo.

 In the game, you control a grasshopper named Tempo, who uses the power of music to rid the world of Rythmia from the minions of the music-hating King Dirge Sound on the television show The Major Minor Show.
 You defeat enemies by either jumping on them, falling on them, or kicking on them, and you can stun them by shooting music notes at them.
 When in midair, you can glide slowly downward, destroying any enemy that touches your feet.
-If you find a special DANCE panel, you can summon your butterfly friend Tina to assist in killing enemies and opening up secret paths.
+If you find a special DANCE panel, you can summon your butterfly friend Katy to assist in killing enemies and opening up secret paths.

 The game plays like a straight platformer. causes Tempo to kick, causes Tempo to jump, and causes Tempo to shoot musical notes from his hands.
 While in midair, holding will cause Tempo to slowly float downward using his wings.
 Enemies are mainly killed by hitting them with your feet; kicking an enemy gives you +100 points each time, while jumping on them gives you +10.
 Shooting music notes will stun enemies (but won't affect the score you get when you destroy them).
 Two powerups available in the level will cause Tempo to shoot two notes at a time or eight notes in a circle each time; the powerups will fall from Tempo to nearby ground whenever he is hit.

 Health is measured by a health bar at the top left corner of the screen.
 You lose a certain amount of health with each hit, depending on the enemy or obstacle you hit.
-Once your health reaches a dangerously low point, Tina will flee.
+Once your health reaches a dangerously low point, Katy will flee.
 You can regain health by collection music notes scattered around the level.
 Green, red, and orange notes will refill a certain amount of health; the amount decreases with each respective color.
 A large yellow music note will refill your health once.
 Some platforms, such as the electric drums in Hi Fi Performance, will give you music notes of decreasing heath value each time they are jumped on.

 In each level there is a set of diamonds blocking an alternate path that will electrocute you when touched.
 A nearby flower encased in ice will cause the diamonds to turn into music notes when touched.